Final-ITI/Backend/realtimeChat.md

 ### 3. Get All Conversations

 - **Endpoint:** `GET /api/v1/chat/conversations`
-- **Description:** Get all conversations for the current user, including the other user's info and the last message.
+- **Description:** Get all conversations for the current user, including the other user's info, the last message, and the unread message count.
 - **Response:**
   ```json
   [